28 June–1 July 2002

 Finally we decided on a spot at the north end of Sandy Beach, with lovely views to the northwest.
 We set up camp and then had dinner in Maureen and Peter’s caravan.
 They cooked some bream which they had caught, and we made a salad.
 Maureen also made some chips.
 It was a fine meal – one of the nicest we’ve had on our trip.
 The fresh fish was a real treat, cooked on the bone and wrapped in foil on a gas barbeque.

 After dinner we lit a campfire and sat around talking, and Peter and I took turns singing songs on the guitar.
 Peter was a Vietnam veteran.
 He had a lot of tattoos and was still dealing with post-traumatic stress from the war.
 Maureen also got regular counselling.
 They lived in Sydney and saved for long motoring trips.
 Peter sang sentimental, country-style songs, some of which he had written himself, and some of which were clearly about the comradeship and sadness of the returned solider.
 We enjoyed their company, and I think they enjoyed ours.
-They certainly found Ruby and Clare to be charming and well-behaved kids, which they are.

 The next morning Ruby and Clare worked on their schoolwork until late morning, and then we went for a walk along the beach, which was actually the southern-most tip of 80 Mile Beach.
-We collected shells amongst the rock pools and the tidal flats, and found lots of fabulous shells, including sand dollars, which we put aside for presents.
+We collected shells amongst the rock pools and the tidal flats, including sand dollars, which we put aside for presents.
 Peter ascertained which parts of the beach would be good for fishing, and we then turned back to the camp for lunch.
 When high tide began to roll in, Peter and I set out with the girls to the chosen fishing spot.
 Susie retired to the tent with a migraine that was to last on and off for several days.

 Down on the beach the tide was almost at its peak.
 Peter showed us how to operate the fishing rods.
 I borrowed one of his and the kids shared the collapsible rod that Dick Cornish had lent us for the trip.
 Peter got lots of bites, but landed no fish.
 I lost two sets of hooks and sinkers on snags.
 I also landed two small but handsome bream, plus a catfish, which I note has been re-named for the restaurant industry.